Bernard Bosanquet (philosopher): Life

 He was one of the leaders of the so-called neo-Hegelian philosophical movement in Great Britain.
+During this time, when absolute idealism was in vogue in Britain, Bosanquet was one of the most dominant figures in British philosophy.
+However since the decline of that movement, he has been largely forgotten.

-He was strongly influenced by Plato and Aristotle, but also by the German philosophers Immanuel Kant and Georg Wilhelm Friedrich Hegel.
+Bosanquet was strongly influenced by Plato and Aristotle, but also by the German philosophers Immanuel Kant and Georg Wilhelm Friedrich Hegel.
 Among his best-known works are The Philosophical Theory of the State (1899), his Gifford lectures, The Principle of Individuality and Value (1912) and The Value and Destiny of the Individual (1913).

 Bosanquet was president of the Aristotelian Society from 1894 to 1898.

 Idealist social theory

 In his Encyclopedia, Section 95, Hegel had written about "the ideality of the finite."
 This obscure, seemingly meaningless, phrase was interpreted as implying that "what is finite is not real" because the ideal is understood as being the opposite of the real.
 Bosanquet was a follower of Hegel and the "central theme of Bosanquet's idealism was that every finite existence necessarily transcends itself and points toward other existences and finally to the whole.
 Thus, he advocated a system very close to that in which Hegel had argued for the ideality of the finite."

 The relation of the finite individual to the whole state in which he or she lives was investigated in Bosanquet's Philosophical Theory of the State (London, 1899).
 In this book, he "argued that the state is the real individual and that individual persons are unreal by comparison with it."
 But Bosanquet did not think that the state has a right to impose social control over its individual citizens.
 "On the contrary, he believed that if society is organic and individual, then its elements can cooperate apart from a centralised organ of control, the need for which presupposes that harmony has to be imposed upon something that is naturally unharmonious."

 The relationship between the individual and society was summarised in Bosanquet's preface to The Introduction to Hegel's Philosophy of Fine Art (1886):